DSpace/RestContract/resourcepolicies.md

 Return codes:
 * 200 OK - if the operation succeed
-* 401 Unauthorized - if you are not authenticated and the policy is not related to the ANONYMOUS group
+* 401 Unauthorized - if you are not authenticated.
+Please note that this also apply to resource policy related to the Anonymous group
 * 403 Forbidden - if you are not logged in with sufficient permissions.
 Only system administrators, users with ADMIN right on the target resource, users mentioned in the policy (eperson or member of the group) can access the resourcepolicy
 * 404 Not found - if the resourcepolicy doesn't exist (or was already deleted)